Kitware/CMake/Help/prop_tgt/LINK_LIBRARIES_ONLY_TARGETS.rst

 Set this property to a true value to enable additional checks on the contents of the :prop_tgt:`LINK_LIBRARIES` and :prop_tgt:`INTERFACE_LINK_LIBRARIES` target properties, typically populated by :command:`target_link_libraries`.
+Checks are also applied to libraries added to a target through the :prop_tgt:`INTERFACE_LINK_LIBRARIES_DIRECT` properties of its dependencies.
 CMake will verify that link items that might be target names actually name existing targets.
 An item is considered a possible target name if: